BerendPronk/minor/README.md

 The topic of this talk was similar to a previous Weekly Nerd, the one where Justus Sturkenboom shared his experiences with sketchnoting.
 Though a similar subject, both talks tackled different problems when it comes to sketchnoting.
 Where Justus focused more on the gear you should have, Eva-Lotta told us more on the different techniques people should implement in the sketches.

 While not being a presentation specifically meant for our minor, the talk Eva gave will be of great influence for all of the future events we visit.

+---

+## May 16th - Nick, Lifely
+The CEO of the already familiar Lifely came to visit us for a Q&A, as a stand-in for the speaker that was not able to attend our classroom.

+A short recap of his life as an entrepreneur was his way of introducing himself.
+He mentioned that he started being a businessman at age twelve, selling Pokèmon cards to people all over the world.
+He's now busy with a lot of different projects, including one about the integration of refugees in our country.
+Nick told us the most about this project.

+Though we've all experienced Lifely as a full-stack developing company, Nick mentioned the main focus goes to the back-end development of applications.
+I was surprised when he said that.

+Nick was curious to see if we had any questions for him.
+Yes, we has some; mainly on the subject of starting a company in the future.
+He was able to answer then all very nicely by summarizing a list on the topic of "How to be successful in business".
+This list consisted of the following statements:
+- Do one thing at a time
+- Be unique and innovative
+- Make sure you have proof that you're able to sell your product
+- Learn from your mistakes

+A final question also was about success, more specifically, about success in projectmanagement.
+Nick answered it by telling how they handle it at Lifely, putting emphasis on working in short sprints and working towards the MVP.

+---

+## May 23rd - Guido Bouman
+The interaction engineer of nerdy company Q42, Guido, gave us a visit to talk about the work that the company does for their clients.
+Though they work for clients, Guido mentioned that the user of the final product is the most important factor they have in mind during development.

+Q42 consists of three locations, spread over the globe.
+The combined amount nerd at work on these locations, add up to 67.
+The company makes beautful websites, web- and native applications, and IoT-solutions with JavaScript, Swift, Scala and C# code.

+One of the IoT-solutions Guido mentioned, was the web-connected coffee machine in their own office.
+He seemed very proud of it.
+I must give him that, since it seems to have been an awful lot of work, based on the explanation he provided us with.

+Guido started by telling the way they figured out how to access the boarded-chip of their coffee machine, by opening the logo plaque at the back.
+He showed us what was hidden behind this logo.
+To my surprise a serial port showed up, one that can be connected to a Raspberry Pi board via the UART pins.
+The output the machine gave, was 'encrypted', though.
+However, by applying a DIFF on this output, the developers of Q42 figured out how to read what caffeinated beverage was requested.
+This meant they were able to count the amount of coffee they've drank over time, and share it with the world.

+The idea of the to the internet connected coffeemaker was sold, and currently there is a company in the United States producing machines like the one inside the Q42 office.

+After that story, Guido briefly talked about a relatively new development within the Internet of Things category, the LoRa-chip: A small chip that's connected to a free-to-use global network.
+The chip can send all sorts of data read from an array of sensors.

+Later in the presentation, Guido switched topics to data stores, on how webservices are being deployed and regulated.
+He mentioned: Meteor + HTTP Publish, FireBase, Google Cloud PUB/SUB and Amazon Kenisis.

+There weren't any follow-up questions at the end of his presentation.
+Guido did receive some questions, in which he was asked to give more detail on parts of his presentation, like Firebase and the LoRa-chip.